astronomer/astronomer/tests/README.md

  24  	        assert docs[0]["apiVersion"] == "networking.k8s.io/v1beta1"
 ```

-And we can drop into an interactive python shell at this line to inspect things:
+And we can drop into an interactive python shell to inspect things as they exist at our current point of execution:
 ```
 (Pdb) interact
 *interactive*
 >>>
 ```

-From here, it's just a normal python repl that we can type python code into:
+This is a normal python repl that we can type python code into:
 ```
 >>> type(docs[0])
 <class 'dict'>